sjdv1982/seamless/sphinx/source/beginner.md

 ### Design phase

-Desiging a workflow must be done outside of Seamless, as Seamless does not (yet) support visual programming.
+Designing a workflow must be done outside of Seamless, as Seamless does not (yet) support visual programming.

 #### Abstract dependency graph